 Tofu is safe to eat raw, but the texture improves greatly with frying, so cook it to desired crispiness without worrying about getting to a safe temperature.
 Woo hoo!

 See, tofu isn’t as crazy as you may have thought.
 My kids will even eat it from time to time.
 It helps if you tell them it’s cheese.

 Here are a few ideas to customize the best tofu and make it your own!

 - Add more sriracha to the marinade or drizzle it on when serving for extra heat

 - Serve with brown rice and oven roasted broccoli for a healthy, balanced meal

 - Serve with Mai Fun noodles and finely shredded carrots, radishes, cucumbers, romaine lettuce, cilantro, and chopped peanuts

-- After marinating toss with cornstarch for lots of crunch
+- After marinating toss with cornstarch to make the best crispy tofu

 - Sprinkle with toasted sesame seeds before serving

 - Use it to make a tofu wrap for an easy, healthy lunch!